weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 ### Domains

-From the previous view, we could go a level deeper to understand the different business domains that weave gitops enterprise.
+From the previous view, we could go a level deeper to understand the different business domains that Weave Gitops Enterprise.

 ```mermaid
 C4Container